openpsi-project/ReaLHF/docs/source/quickstart.rst

         dataset.train_bs_n_seqs=512 \
         dataset.valid_bs_n_seqs=512

-Note that there's a major difference between DPO and SFT or reward modeling.
+Note that there's a major difference between DPO and SFT/RM.
 DPO involves two different models, the *actor* and the *reference*.
 The former is the primary LLM to be trained and the latter is the freezed SFT model to provide KL regularizations.